Vadim Kudryavtsev home page

 Benefits of the algorithm:

 1. Convolution is divided on several shorter convolutions.
-Each convolution is computed
+Each

 on reduced sampling frequency.